How to Fix Persistent Basement Wall Leak Problems

 Recommended approach:

-If water consistently appears along the base of the wall, the problem is usually related to hydrostatic pressure at the floor-wall joint.
+If water appears along the base of the wall, the problem may involve pressure beneath or beside the slab.

 Recommended approach: